shapeshed/jekyll.shapeshed.com/_posts/2007-07-23-managing_colours_in_illustrator_cs3.md

 ---
 layout: post
 title: Managing colours in Illustrator CS3
-excerpt: "Illustrator CS3 makes it easier than ever to create and manage colours in your illustrations.
+description: "Illustrator CS3 makes it easier than ever to create and manage colours in your illustrations.
 Here's a short tutorial exploring what's available and how to use it. "
 categories: [Illustrator]
 ---
 ## Creating colour schemes